Taylor Swift's re-recording of 'Fearless' is eligible for Grammy Awards | NME

 These guidelines would presumably apply to the future album re-recordings that Swift plans on releasing.

-Swift wouldn’t be the first artist to win a performance award for a re-recorded song.
+Artists have won performance Grammys for re-recorded songs.
 In 1990, Roy Orbison won a performance award for the re-recording of his 1964 track ‘Oh, Pretty Woman’.
 Another example is Elton John, whose re-recording of ‘Candle in the Wind’ in 1997 won him the Grammy Award for Best Male Pop Vocal Performance.

 Swift announced she had re-recorded ‘Fearless’ in an Instagram post last week.
 While no release date was formally announced, a series of capital letters in the singer’s announcement message suggested the record will arrive on April 9.
 The six new songs were written when Swift was between the ages of 16 and 18.